royaltm/spectrusty-tutorial/step2.md

 Wouldn't it be nice if your Spectrum could at least `BEEP` and make some keystroke noises?

-Unfortunately synthesizing, and playing audio stream isn't very easy.
+Unfortunately, synthesizing and playing the audio stream isn't very easy.
 That's why this whole step is solely dedicated to making your emulator go beep buzz beep.

 There are some challenges involved: